-Concurrent engineering involves the creation of design teams with representatives of all important design perspectives, for each distinct design subspace.
+Concurrent engineering involves the creation of multi-functional design teams, including representatives of all important design perspectives, for each distinct design subspace.
 Design decisions can be reviewed by all affected design perspectives when they are initially being considered, so bad decisions can be caught and revised relatively quickly and cheaply.
-While this approach has proven superior in some ways to traditional serial design, it often incurs an overwhelming burden on engineers as they attend many hours of design meetings and review hundreds of proposed changes per week [4].
+While this approach has proven superior in some ways to traditional serial design, it does often incur an overwhelming burden on engineers as they have to attend many hours of design meetings and review hundreds of proposed changes per week [4].